buhrmi/buhrmi/README.md

 # Hi there

-I'm buhrmi, a web developer who's always testing new startup ideas hoping to come up with something useful some day.
+I'm buhrmi, a web developer and consultant specializing in Svelte and Ruby on Rails.
+Need help with Svelte and/or Rails?
+Consider purchasing a <a href="https://buhrmester.dev">Consultation Package</a>!

 ## Currently bootstrapping
 - [Adlify](https://www.adlify.me), a platform to create and sell advertising space directly on your stream.